hyhy987/tp/docs/UserGuide.md

 <a id="clearing-all-entries--clear"></a>
 ## Clearing all entries : `clear`

-Remove all data from FoodBook.
+Removes all data from FoodBook.

 **Format:** `clear`